KrailOrg/krail/docs/devguide08.md

 ##Current Locale

-The CurrentLocale implementation holds the currently selected locale for the user.
+The ```CurrentLocale``` implementation holds the currently selected locale for the user.
 The default implementation checks things like the browser locale and user options to decide which locale to use.
 CurrentLocale can be injected anywhere it is required, and the Translate class will use it if no specific Locale is supplied when calling the from() method.

-Configuration
+##Configuration

-A number of things can be configured in the I18NModule, part of the Guice based configuration - it is worth checking the javadoc for this.
-Some configuration is also available via User Options.
+A number of things can be configured in the ```I18NModule```, part of the Guice based configuration - it is worth checking the javadoc for this.
+Some configuration is also available via ```Option```.

 #Managing Keys